MrChriwo/KnowYourSources/crawler/README.md

 This example downloads the specified dataset from Kaggle, crawls the specified target columns, uses three crawler workers, and logs the activity to a file named "crawler_output.log."

 ### **Note:**

 Ensure that you have the required dependencies installed before running the Crawler service.
 Make sure to place the kaggle.json file in the .kaggle folder with your Kaggle credentials.
-For more details on the available options and functionality, refer to the script's argparse help:
+For more details on the available options and functionality, check out the scripts.